Noether's 1st theorem with local symmetries: Abstract

 \section{Abstract}

-We propose a general method to derive a conserved current associated with a global symmetry which is a part of local symmetries.
-While a current derived from local symmetries of a matter sector with a covariant background gauge field is not conserved in general, we show that the current associated with a special type of global transformations is on-shell conserved.
-We also point out that the conserved current can be modified by adding a current trivially conserved as a constraint by the Noether's 2nd theorem.
+Noether's 2nd theorem applied to a total system states that a global symmetry which is a part of local symmetries does not provide a physically meaningful conserved charge but it instead leads to off-shell constraints as a form of conserved currents.
+In this paper, we propose a general method to derive a matter conserved current associated with a special global symmetry in the presence of local symmetries.
+While currents derived from local symmetries of a matter sector with a covariant background gauge field are not conserved in general, we show that the current associated with a special type of a global symmetry, called a hidden matter symmetry, is on-shell conserved.
 We apply this derivation to a $U(1)$ gauge theory, general relativity and a non-abelian gauge theory.
 In general relativity, the associated conserved charge agrees with the one recently proposed from a different point of view.